Peeples is a married mom of 3, plus an amazing bonus, always looking for a new place to visit cheaply!

-There are 3 designated swimming areas, 3 playgrounds, more than enough picnic tables with grills, multiple covered shelters that are reservable, a two lane boat ramp, courtesy dock, bathrooms, almost unlimited bank fishing areas, and a designated hunting area.
+There are three designated swimming areas, three playgrounds, more than enough picnic tables with grills, multiple covered shelters that are reservable, a two-lane boat ramp, courtesy dock, bathrooms, almost unlimited bank fishing areas, and a designated hunting area.

 Overview of Amenities at River Forks Recreation Area

 Two Boat Ramps

 Basic day use is only $5 per vehicle regardless of how long you stay, even if it's all day!
 Picnic shelters can be reserved in advance for $40 each.
 If you have a very large group of people meeting up, the entire Loop A can be reserved in advance for $150.
 Reservations can be made by calling the Hartwell Lake Office at 888-893-0678.

 How Are the Swimming Areas at River Forks?

 As someone who grew up on the coast of South Carolina with tons of beaches, I tend to be pretty picky about my swimming locations when it comes to lakes.
 After all, I am used to sand between my toes, and no amount of years living in the south makes red clay (mud) feel nice to walk on!

 Read More from WanderWisdom